LDC Watch Statement at the Official Opening Ceremony of the CSO Forum as part of the Mid-Term Review of the IPoA

 I also would like to thank you all again on behalf of LDC Watch for being with us, at this important forum which will deliberate on the Midterm Review of IPoA from LDC people's perspective and alternatives, bringing voices from the frontlines in the official process.
 Five years after the UN LDC IV held in Istanbul, Turkey, we have gathered here to appropriately review the development, share the lessons learned and graduation challenges as well as opportunities of the LDCs, the most marginalised and vulnerable members of the global community.
 We appreciate this opportunity and the continuity given to the organisation of the parallel Civil Society Forum which reinforces the recognition of civil society as a key stakeholder in their own right.

-The inception of civil society forum as an integral part of UN Official Conference on LDCs dates back to LDC III held in Brussels in 2001.
-Since then we have been closely working with the United Nations, LDC Governments, Development Partners and CSOs for the rights, justice and development of the UN-defined LDCs.
-Five years back, when LDC IV was concluded with the Istanbul Declaration and Istanbul Programme of Action (IPoA) in 2011, we were together to put our commitments to rapidly reduce poverty, vulnerability and marginalisation of LDCs and uplift their status to middle-income countries through a systematic graduation process.
-In the last five years, we have made some significant progress in areas of education, health and poverty reduction in some LDCs, however the unfavourable global economic environment, inadequate delivery of global commitments by the international development partners and lack of adequate domestic reforms in the LDCs have missed the opportunities for the implementation of IPoA and other IADGs in the context of LDCs.
+The inception of the civil society forum as an integral part of the UN Official Conference on LDCs dates back to LDC III held in Brussels in 2001.
+Since then we have been closely working with the United Nations, LDC Governments, Development Partners, and CSOs for the rights, justice, and development of the UN-defined LDCs.
+Five years back, when LDC IV was concluded with the Istanbul Declaration and Istanbul Programme of Action (IPoA) in 2011, we were together to put our commitments to rapidly reduce poverty, vulnerability, and marginalization of LDCs and uplift their status to middle-income countries through a systematic graduation process.
+In the last five years, we have made some significant progress in areas of education, health, and poverty reduction in some LDCs, however, the unfavorable global economic environment, inadequate delivery of global commitments by the international development partners, and lack of adequate domestic reforms in the LDCs have missed the opportunities for the implementation of IPoA and other IADGs in the context of LDCs.

-The Mid-term Review is taking place at such a critical time after adoption of four landmark global agenda in 2015: the Paris Climate Agreement; the Addis Ababa Action Agenda of the Third International Conference on Financing for Development; the 2030 Agenda for Sustainable Development and the Sendai Framework for Disaster Risk Reduction.
-The Mid-Term Review of the IPoA, therefore, also offers an opportunity to build-up synergy and coherence between IPoA and 2030 Development Agenda.
-The SDG theme of “leaving no one behind” is especially applicable to the LDCs to draw attention to the most vulnerable populations of the world for the next one and a half decade.
+The Mid-term Review is taking place at such a critical time after the adoption of four landmark global agendas in 2015: the Paris Climate Agreement; the Addis Ababa Action Agenda of the Third International Conference on Financing for Development; the 2030 Agenda for Sustainable Development and the Sendai Framework for Disaster Risk Reduction.
+The Mid-Term Review of the IPoA, therefore, also offers an opportunity to build up synergy and coherence between the IPoA and the 2030 Development Agenda.
+The SDG theme of “leaving no one behind” is especially applicable to the LDCs to draw attention to the most vulnerable populations of the world for the next one and a half decades.
 We reiterate No SDGs without LDCs!

-Over the next two days, we will collectively deliberate on the structural causes of poverty, vulnerability and marginalisation of LDCs that remain persistent.
-This is mirrored by the fact that majority of the LDCs are plagued by violence, instability and conflict which are clearly symptomatic.
+Over the next two days, we will collectively deliberate on the structural causes of poverty, vulnerability, and marginalization of LDCs that remain persistent.
+This is mirrored by the fact that the majority of the LDCs are plagued by violence, instability, and conflict which are clearly symptomatic.
 Adding to the woes is the burden of inherent environmental vulnerabilities being further aggravated by the rapidly increasing climate change which has put their very survival at stake.
-Therefore, there is an urgent need indeed to revitalise genuine “partnerships for transformative change in LDCs” and to enhance people’s power to resilience for their survival and development in LDCs.
+Therefore, there is an urgent need to revitalize genuine “partnerships for transformative change in LDCs” and to enhance people’s power to resilience for their survival and development in LDCs.

-On this note, I welcome all of you once again and I am hopeful that the energy, commitment and political will of us all will result in an effective and meaningful Midterm Review of IPoA.
+On this note, I welcome all of you once again and I am hopeful that the energy, commitment, and political will of us all will result in an effective and meaningful Midterm Review of IPoA.
 The MTR must reiterate the commitment to addressing the special needs of LDCs and further strengthen global partnership in the eight priority areas of IPoA.
-We believe that the review will also focus that LDCs must be at the centre of development cooperation if we really wish to build up a just world with peace, progress and prosperity.
+We believe that the review will also focus that LDCs must be at the center of development cooperation if we really wish to build up a just world with peace, progress, and prosperity.

-In closing, I would like to express our sincere thanks to the office of the Secretary-General of the MTR/UNOHRLLS, the Government of Turkey and all other individuals and organisations for their generous support and encouragement towards convening this forum.
+In closing, I would like to express our sincere thanks to the office of the Secretary-General of the MTR/UNOHRLLS, the Government of Turkey, and all other individuals and organizations for their generous support and encouragement towards convening this forum.

 Thanking you.